 PanOS 10.2 Conclusion

-NWG recommends PanOS 10.2.13-h7 for all devices that are capable of running 10.2.
+NWG recommends PanOS 10.2.16-h6 for all devices that are capable of running 10.2.
+PanoOS 10.2.16-h6 is the most stable version that remediates the high-severity vulnerability CVE-2026-0227.
+NWG reviewed this vulnerability when released and determined that, since there is no evidence of exploitation, and this vulnerability does not create a path for compromise or impact the security of the network, there was no need for an out-of-cycle upgrade.
 PanOS 10.2.X has the second-highest adoption rate across Palo Alto platforms and should be used for devices that are not capable of running 11.1.X.

 PanOS 10.1